 “I’m beginning to think you’re as crazy as he is.”

-“What kind of society is it, where saving a woman from god-knows-what is deemed ‘crazy?'”
+“What kind of society is it, where you’re called ‘crazy’ for saving a woman from god-knows-what?'”

 His module lit up, breaking the passenger from his oneirism.
 Call incoming.
 He looked swiftly to the name displayed on his bracer’s screen: Lind Howell.
 Vancing accepted the transmission request, listening as he continued to anxiously observe the mob pump their fists into the air and smash up the storefronts below.